GSoC NIU Projects 2025: datashuttle

 #

-If you are interested in any of these projects, get in touch!
-Feel free to open a new topic on Zulip and tag the potential mentors.
-Our working language is English.
+If you are interested in any of these datashuttle projects, get in touch!
+Feel free to open a new topic on our Zulip GSoC channel and ask the community.

 Allow Google Drive or AWS as remote storage